 For safeguarding reasons, a pupil will not be removed from the school roll until we are satisfied that an alternative school or alternative provision has been found.
-The pupil's school records will then be sent to the new school.
+The pupil's school records will then be sent to the new school, in-line with current statutory guidance.